netology/something/README.md

-# flex
+# Pigeon
-Flex is a mail management system
+Pigeon is a mail forward system